joshuarohde/secondhand-wonderland-re-design/README.md

 Started by making my files and adding a template with Bootstrap, jQuery, and Animate.css

-1:37 : Dealing with isses of trying to chnage the button hover colour.
+13:37 : Dealing with isses of trying to chnage the button hover colour.
 Trying to find a way online.

-1:48 : Found out what the problem is.
+13:48 : Found out what the problem is.
 Moving onto the content areas.

-3:54 : I got some other pages ready and got a good more work done of the home page.
+15:54 : I got some other pages ready and got a good more work done of the home page.

 **04/20/24**

-1:54 : Im going to add hours and in general just work on the home page.
+13:54 : Im going to add hours and in general just work on the home page.

-2:57 : Added More information and added more for contacts and testamontials.
+14:57 : Added More information and added more for contacts and testamontials.
 This was needed in helping potential customers want to check them out.

-6:31 : I added some more photos, and I added socials that you can click on.
+18:31 : I added some more photos, and I added socials that you can click on.
 I also added a jumping aninimation to the main buttons

-8:51 : I can't believe it but the "how to sell" is done.
+20:51 : I can't believe it but the "how to sell" is done.
 Very simple

+21:40 : Working on making a dropdown system for the "What We Buy"